 What if a spider bites me?

 “Unfortunately spiders get the blame for almost every skin condition or lesion, even when people did not feel the bite (most spider bites will burn).
 When not felt, chances are more likely that your lesion was caused by something else,” explains Steenkamp.
 Jan van der Velden agrees with the statement.
-“I am a retired doctor with a special interest in spiders,” says Van der Velden.
-He says that doctors who easily identify ‘spider bites’ learned it from their grandmothers.
+“I am a retired doctor with a special interest in spiders.”
+He says doctors who easily identify ‘spider bites’ learned it from their grandmothers.
 “If you did not see the spider bite, you can’t say.”

 Then, if the bite gets worse, see a medical doctor.
 Only button spiders need antivenom as their neurotoxic venom attacks the nervous system.
 “For the black button spiders, you’ll probably at least need something for the pain,” says Steenkamp.

-He says the other medically significant spiders have cytotoxic venom that attacks tissue and might result in necrosis and in very rare cases, complications with the organs.
+He says the other medically significant spiders have cytotoxic venom that attacks tissue and might result in necrosis and, in rare cases, organ complications.
 “Fatalities from spider bites are extremely rare.
-They haven’t been recorded in many decades, so just remain calm”
+They haven’t been recorded in many decades, so remain calm.”

 Do you have a fear of spiders?
-Join the Facebook groups like The Spider Club of Southern Africa and Spider info in South Africa and learn more about these wonderful animals.
-Post your photos and ask questions.
-Are you over your spider fear?
-Tell us in the comments!
+Join the Facebook groups like The Spider Club of Southern Africa and Spider Info in South Africa and learn more about these wonderful animals.
+Post your spider photos and ask questions about these spiders.

 Spiders can be cute!
 Do you agree?